Introduction

 Management

 The management is mainly dependent on the stage of presentation.
-Patients who present early with no functional disability can be monitored and treated with conservative management.
-More invasive treatment is usually considered when there is functional disability or rapidly progressive disease.
+Patients who present early with no functional disability can be monitored and treated with conservative management initially.
+More invasive treatment can then be considered when there is functional disability or rapidly progressive disease.

 Conservative Management